Chilean Pea

 Perennial

 Lathyrus chilensis, commonly known as the Chilean Pea or Perennial Sweet Pea, is a herbaceous perennial vine native to Chile.
 It is renowned for its vibrant red to pink pea-like flowers that bloom profusely during the summer months.
 The plant exhibits a climbing habit, using tendrils to support itself on nearby structures or plants, and can reach heights of up to 2 meters (6.5 feet).
-Its compound leaves are composed of multiple leaflets, providing a delicate and feathery appearance. 🌞💧 Sun and Water Requirements: - Prefers full sun to partial shade. - Thrives in well-drained soils with moderate moisture levels. - Once established, it exhibits some drought tolerance but benefits from regular watering during prolonged dry periods. ✂️🫘 Methods to Propagate: - **Seeds**: Sow seeds in the spring after the last frost.
-Soaking seeds overnight can enhance germination rates. - **Division**: Established clumps can be divided in early spring or fall to propagate new plants. 🧑🌾👩🌾 When to Harvest: - While the plant is primarily ornamental, young shoots and tendrils can be harvested in early spring for culinary uses, similar to other pea tendrils. - Harvest edible parts before flowering for the best texture and flavor.
+Its compound leaves are composed of multiple leaflets, providing a delicate and feathery appearance.
+Prefers full sun to partial shade.
+Thrives in well-drained soils with moderate moisture levels.
+Once established, it exhibits some drought tolerance but benefits from regular watering during prolonged dry periods.
+Seeds: Sow seeds in the spring after the last frost.
+Soaking seeds overnight can enhance germination rates.
+Division: Established clumps can be divided in early spring or fall to propagate new plants.
+While the plant is primarily ornamental, young shoots and tendrils can be harvested in early spring for culinary uses, similar to other pea tendrils.
+Harvest edible parts before flowering for the best texture and flavor.

 Good Neighbors